 of "Palmsradio.com" answered Bennie's ad and opened the door for Rock-it Radio to begin its worldwide success.

-Palmsradio began webcasting Rock-it Radio programs on the internet beginning in 1997, and soon thereafter Mr. Doerner
+Palmsradio began webcasting Rock-it Radio programs on the internet beginning in 1997, and soon thereafter Bill Doerner

 also begain airing Rock-it programming on his AM Radio station on Padre Island, Texas.
 At this time, Radio stations

-WDOA-FM in Worcester, Massachusetts and Soundwave FM in Napier, New Zealand also began to carry Rock-it Radio programming.
+WDOA-FM in Worcester, Massachusetts also began to carry Rock-it Radio programming.

 also added live programming through phone line hook ups from its studios in Ventura, California to the Corpus Christi

 Palmsradio transmitters during prime time on Friday and Saturday evenings from 6 to 9 p.m.
 Pacific Time.

 Web radio is the perfect medium for Rock-it Radio.
 As popularity of the internet grows, Rock-it Radio can reach a